‘Thames talk’ interviews

 What was it like to work on the river Thames in the middle of the twentieth century?
-This collection of eight interviews, conducted between 2004 and 2017, provides a fascinating and detailed window into a bygone age.
-The recollections, taken from the employees of Salter Bros of Oxford, span almost a century of history (from 1930 to the present day), and help to shed light on some of the key individuals and relationships in this important Thames business, as well as what it was like working on the waterway, at a time when the local job market was being transformed by the motor industry.
+This collection of eight interviews, conducted between 2004 and 2017 (and subsequently added to), provides a fascinating and detailed window into a bygone age.
+The recollections, taken from the employees of Salter Bros of Oxford and Hobbs of Henley, span almost a century of history (from 1930 to the present day), and help to shed light on some of the key individuals and relationships in this important Thames business, as well as what it was like working on the waterway, at a time when the job market was changing greatly.

-One interview is posted each week, starting with the first formal interview conducted with Bryan Dunckley, who started working at the firm in the 1940s.
-Some of these recollections (and those of others) have already been featured in the book Pleasure Boating on the Thames, but much of the detailed information within them remains unpublished until now.
+Some of these recollections (and those of others) have already been featured in the book Pleasure Boating on the Thames and Hobbs of Henley: a History, but much of the detailed information within them remains unpublished until now.

 Click on the links below to view the interviews: